Razor.Templating.Core 3.0.0

 Razor.Templating.Core

-Using Razor for HTML templating was never been so easy like this.
-Render your .cshtml files into string easily using this library.
+Using Razor for HTML templating has never been easier.
+Render your .cshtml files to strings easily using this library.

 Supported Application Types